Alex Rodriguez: 2010–2012

 On August 4, 2010, on the three-year anniversary of his 500th home run, Rodriguez became the seventh player in major league history to hit 600 home runs, hitting number 600 off Shaun Marcum of the Toronto Blue Jays, becoming the youngest player to do so at 35 years and 8 days old.
 On August 14, Rodriguez hit three home runs in a game against the Kansas City Royals.
 In the top of the sixth, he hit his first, a solo dinger to left center.
 In the top of the seventh, he hit his second, a two-run shot to dead center.
 In the top of the ninth, he hit his third, a towering two-run blast into the waterfall in Kauffman Stadium.
 On September 6, he recorded his 100th RBI; it was the 14th year he had reached the mark, the most times of any player in baseball history.
-On September 29, he hit his 30th home run of the season, recording his major league record 13th straight year of at least 30 home runs and 100 RBIs, breaking a tie with Jimmie Foxx, who had 12 seasons.
+On September 29, he hit his 30th home run of the season, recording his MLB-record 13th straight year of at least 30 home runs and 100 RBIs, breaking a tie with Jimmie Foxx, who had 12 seasons.

 In 2011, Rodriguez batted .295 with 13 home runs and 52 RBIs prior to the All-Star break.
 Despite good production, Rodriguez suffered the longest single-season home run drought of his career by not hitting one in 85 at-bats.
 Although elected to start the game, Rodriguez opted for arthroscopic surgery on his knee to repair a torn meniscus that impacted his power, and was placed on the disabled list.
 On top of recovery, Rodriguez was facing serious allegations that he participated in illegal, underground poker games.
 One of those games reportedly turned violent and cocaine was openly used.
 However, Rodriguez denied through a representative that he ever participated in illegal poker games.
 An MLB Executive has said that if Rodriguez was indeed proven guilty, he may face a suspension; MLB had warned Rodriguez in 2005 not to participate in such games.